TDGerve/silicH2O/docs/source/getting_started.rst

 File associations
 -----------------
 Currently, |silich2o| only supports text files (e.g. txt or csv) for importing raw spectra.
-Text files should contain no headers and have separate columns for Raman shifts (first) and signal intensity (second).
+Text files should contain no headers and two have separate columns for Raman shifts (first) and signal intensity (second).
 Characters separating the columns can be whitespaces (any number) or commas.

 Once spectra are imported, they can be stored together in :ref:`project files<menus_main>` with `.h2o` extensions (:ref:`File<menus_main>` menu → *save project as*).
 These files are containers with all spectral data and processing settings